yoraish/aruco_gridboard/IndoorAutonomousFlight.md

 ```
 - Connect the serial port with one telemetry port on the Flight Controller
 - Connect to the PC using WiFi following the [instructions](https://learn.ubiquityrobotics.com/connect_network) on Ubiquity Robotics site
-- Edit mavros configuration file apm_config.yaml to syncronise the flight controller and companion computer (Raspberry Pi) clocks using MAVLink’s SYSTEM_TIME and TIMESYNC messages as in this [wiki](http://ardupilot.org/dev/docs/ros-timesync.html)
+- Edit mavros configuration file apm_config.yaml to syncronize the flight controller and companion computer (Raspberry Pi) clocks using MAVLink’s SYSTEM_TIME and TIMESYNC messages as in this [wiki](http://ardupilot.org/dev/docs/ros-timesync.html)
 - Calibrate the camera following the instructions in this [wiki](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration)

 ### On the desktop PC